Chinmayvk7/Quiz-Master/README.md

 Gameplay Flow:
 🟦 Question Display → 🟨 Answer Selection → 🟩 Progress Tracking → 🟧 Score Update → 🟥 End Sequence

+🤖 AI Integration

+• Traind an AI “Quiz Master” using Reinforcement Learning.

+• The AI dynamically adjusts question difficulty based on player performance.

+• Rewards are given for maintaining optimal engagement and response times.

+• This creates a personalized quiz experience that adapts to each player’s skill level.

 🧰 Tools & Technologies Used

 • Unity Engine